MonstrousSoftware/Oz-Racer/README.md

 12/03/2024:
 - Last week a pull request was merged into LibGDX 1.12.2-SNAPSHOT to support anti-aliased frame buffers.
 This allows to use antialiasing in combination with post-processing shaders (e.g. vignette effect).
+This is only possible on desktop.
+The teavm version, uses FBO without AA.